okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/CustomizationApi.md

 # **DeleteBrandThemeLogo**
 > void DeleteBrandThemeLogo (string brandId, string themeId)

-Deletes a Theme logo.
-The org then uses the Okta default logo.
+Delete the Logo

 Deletes a Theme logo.
-The org then uses the Okta default logo.
+The theme will use the default Okta logo.

 ### Example
 ```csharp